NithikaRamanathan/Quantum-Zeno-Effect/README.md

 This is because in quantum mechanics, measuring a quantum system destroys the superposition of the system, which means it forces the system to collapse into one state (0 or 1), instead of allowing it to remain a combination of both states.
 If you repeatedly force a quantum system to collapse into one particular state, you can reduce the probability that it will evolve into a different state.
 This probability decreases as the period of time between the measurements decreases.

+## Methods
+Our code uses the IBM software kit Qiskit.
+The circuit is composed of the evolution of the qubit through a series of U-Gates and CNOT gates that are controlled by the qubit in the 0 position.
+This circuit has 10 steps and measures the original qubit after the circuit has ended.

+![Circuit Diagram]
+()

 ## Our Code
 The paper discusses a quantum circuit designed to demonstrate the Quantum Zeno Effect, where repeated measurements prevent the evolution of a qubit's state.
 The circuit consists of 10 steps involving a combination of U-gates and CNOT gates, controlled by the qubit in position q0.
 The U-gates rotate the qubit’s state by a phase of π/10 on the Bloch sphere, preserving the state through unitary operations, while the CNOT gates entangle q0 with target qubits (q1 to q0).
 At each step, the CNOT gate acts like a measurement, preventing the evolution of q0 by collapsing it into a single state.
 The final measurement after all steps shows that most qubits remain in the 0 state, consistent with the Quantum Zeno Effect.
 If you look through our code, you can see the visualization of the circuit, created using the q_evolve.draw("mpl") function, which highlights how the repeated application of CNOT gates stabilizes the qubit’s state.